-Senior Veterinarian Dr Larry Vogelnest BVSc (Hons), MVS (Wild Med), MANZCVSc

-(Zoo Animal Medicine), PSM

-Associate Veterinarian Dr Frances Hulst BVSc (Hons), MVS (Wild Med)

-Associate Veterinarian Dr Kimberly Vinette Herrin BA, MS, DVM, MANZCVS (Zoo Animal

-Associate Veterinarian Dr Gabrielle Tobias BVSc (Hons I), BSc (Vet) (Hons I), Dip Vet

-Clin Stud, MAppSc (Wildlife Health and

-Population Management)

-Diagnostic Veterinary Pathologist Dr Lydia Tong

-Nutritionist

-MA VetMB MSc (Comparative Animal Nutrition)

-Ms Michelle Shaw
+Senior Veterinarian Dr Larry Vogelnest BVSc (Hons), MVS (Wild Med), MANZCVSc (Zoo Animal Medicine), PSM Associate Veterinarian Dr Frances Hulst BVSc (Hons), MVS (Wild Med) Associate Veterinarian Dr Kimberly Vinette Herrin MS, DVM, MANZCVS (Zoo Animal Medicine) Associate Veterinarian Dr Gabrielle Tobias BVSc (Hons I), BVSc, DipVetClinStud, MAppSc (Wildlife Health and Population Management) Diagnostic Veterinary Pathologist Dr Lydia Tong MA VetMB Nutritionist Ms Michelle Shaw MSc (Comparative Animal Nutrition) Laboratory Manager Mr Paul Thompson MS Manager, Veterinary Nurses Ms Elizabeth Hall

-Laboratory Manager Mr Paul Thompson Hospital Manager Dr Jessica Moore-Jones A Student Information and Skills Book will be provided on commencement of the externship, which includes a Skills list that sets out the general learning objectives of the externship program.
+A Student Information and Skills Book will be provided on commencement of the placement, which includes a skills list that sets out the general learning objectives of the Clinical Placement program.
 Completion of the skills list will require some background reading and research by the student as well as the undertaking of practical skills under the guidance of zoo staff.
 Students actively participate in clinical procedures and are given opportunities to perform skills such as venipuncture, injection, radiology and basic surgery.
 Where possible, wildlife cases are allocated to students.
 Students also participate in necropsies and pathology rounds, clinical pathology and nutrition.
-Additional learning opportunities may arise depending on cases and students are encouraged to gain as much experience as possible through observation, self driven research and discussion with staff.
+Additional learning opportunities may arise depending on cases, and students are encouraged to gain as much experience as possible through observation, self driven research and discussion with staff.

-Wherever possible, students will be given the opportunity to fulfil all requirements stipulated by their university.
+Wherever possible, students will be given the opportunity to fulfil all requirements stipulated by their University.
 If there are no specific requirements, students will:

-- Complete a communications task (eg.give a presentation to staff, produce an information brochure, or write a short article for publication in a newsletter). - AND undertake a brief investigation of a topic of significance to zoo and wildlife medicine (a list can be provided prior to commencing an internship). - OR write up at least two case reports.
+- Complete a communications task (eg. give a presentation to staff, produce an information brochure, or write a short article for publication in a newsletter). - AND/OR undertake a brief investigation of a topic of significance to zoo and wildlife medicine (a list can be provided prior to commencing an externship). - OR write up at least two case reports.

-Clothing and footwear
+Clothing and Footwear